-Children can boost their mental and physical health by spending time outside, but with air pollution worsening near schools, local governments need to think of new solutions to ensure this time doesn’t do children more harm than good.
+Children can boost their mental and physical health by spending time outside, but with air pollution worsening near schools, local governments need to think of new solutions to protect children from pollution, ensuring that outside time doesn’t do children more harm than good.

 The average child spends at least six hours in front of a digital screen every day.
 Though fairly harmless in moderation, this reliance on smartphones and computers runs the risk of severely cutting into children’s outdoor time.
 Excessive “inside time” poses several serious developmental concerns for children.
 Too much time spent on electronic devices can mean a child is more prone to anxiety, underperformance in school, and high blood pressure.

 To combat this problem, many doctors suggest spending time outside can improve a child’s performance in school and boost their mental and physical health.
 In fact, a new article penned by experts at Harvard Medical School argues that children who spend more time outdoors exhibit more creativity and problem-solving skills, have better social awareness, and are more comfortable taking risks than their indoors-inclined peers.